lexrus/LeetCode.swift/README.md

-# LeetCode
+# LeetCode.swift

-> 智者千虑，必有一失。愚者千虑，必有一得。
+> 愚者千虑，必有一得。

 As an idiot of algorithms, I make bold to resolve the problems on [LeetCode](https://leetcode.com).
-And especially, in Swift.
+And especially, in my favorite [Swift](http://www.apple.com/swift/).
+Most of the answers are not figured out by myself.

-PLEASE DO NOT CONTRIBUTE until I accomplish all of them.
+PLEASE __DO NOT CONTRIBUTE__ until I accomplish all of them.

 ``` swift